Skip to main content

 University Departments

-Defined as official University of Maryland College Park administrative and academic departments and paying for the use of rooms and/or services with a University of Maryland, College Park KFS account number.
+Defined as official University of Maryland College Park administrative or academic departments/unit and paying for the use of rooms and/or services with a University of Maryland, College Park KFS account number.

 Defined as units that are included in the Adele H. Stamp Student Union - Center for Campus Life organizational structure.